nickscha/thrive/README.md

 # thrive
 Low Level Programming Language inbetween Assembly and C (THRIVE).

-For more information please look at the "thrive.h" file or take a look at the "examples" or "tests" folder.

 > [!WARNING]
 > THIS PROJECT IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS PROJECT AT YOUR OWN RISK!